 microarchitectural deterioration of bone tissue, with a consequent increase in

 In other words…osteoporosis causes widespread weakening of the bones which causes them to break more easily.

 There are several risk factors associated with the development of osteoporosis.
 Some risk factors can’t be changed, for instance age, ethnicity, or genetic predisposition.
-But, most of the other risk factors can be avoided or corrected.
+The good news is that most of the risk factors for developing osteoporosis can be avoided or corrected.
 These factors include:

 · Sedentary lifestyle

 · Being underweight

 · Being in menopause without using hormone replacement therapy